HeyGen-Official/StreamingAvatarTSDemo/README.md

-# Getting Started with the Streaming Avatar API
+# This repo will be deprecated

+Due to the deprecation of **Create-React-App**, which this repo uses, we will be updating a new starter project going forward.

-If you are looking to try out the Streaming Avatar API, please use our **NextJS Starter Project**.
+Please use our **NextJS Starter Project**.
 You can install it here: [https://github.com/HeyGen-Official/StreamingAvatarNextJSDemo]

-Both this repo and the NextJS repo make use of our SDK.
+Both this repo and the NextJS repo make use of our Streaming Avatar SDK.
 Leave feedback for the SDK [here](https://github.com/HeyGen-Official/StreamingAvatarSDK/discussions).

 ### Setting up the Create-React-App demo